 Those contemplating suicide, regardless of their prognosis, should be cared for and counseled.
-If a young healthy person voices thoughts of suicide, the reaction is never to say that “maybe they’re right!”
-The solution is to address the medical problem, be it mental illness to terminal disease, providing mental and physical relief to the patient.
+If a young, healthy person voices thoughts of suicide, the reaction is never to say that “maybe they’re right!”
+The solution is to address the medical problem, be it mental illness or terminal disease, by providing mental and physical relief to the patient.

 We all must do our utmost to protect human life, especially physicians, whose very profession is to be the most knowledgeable in the field of protecting life.
-Ordinary means of caring for the sick and dying must always be given to them, and in the case of those who are contemplating suicide, this includes psychological counseling to the extent that it is possible and falls under the classification of ordinary means.
+Ordinary means of caring for the sick and dying must always be given to them, and in the case of those who are contemplating suicide, this includes psychological counseling to the extent that it is possible.

 Our culture is afraid of pain and obsessed with convenience and pleasure.
 We have lost sight of one of the crucial elements of a good life, namely a good death, and we must strive to gain it back.
 No story is complete without a good ending, and the end of all life stories is death.
 We must rebuild a Christian tradition of the ars moriendi, the art of dying.